Don't Put These Foods on Your Cat's Menu

 I recently wrote the article "Don't Put These Foods on Your Dog's Menu."Then someone commented that I should write an article about foods cats shouldn't eat.
 So here is the article as requested "Don't Put Foods on Your Cat's Menu."
-Hopefully, no one will request an article for parrots, gold fish, or gerbils.
-However, if they do request one, I will have to acquiesce.
+Hopefully, no one will request an article for parrots, goldfish, or gerbils.
+However, if they do request one, I will accommodate them.

-Just because you can eat it and it poses no harm to you does not mean that your pets can eat it.
-You cannot feed some foods to you cat that you eat yourself.
+Just because you can eat it and it poses no harm to you, it does not mean that your pets can eat it.
+You cannot feed some foods to your cat that you eat yourself.
 You cannot feed some foods to your cat that you feed to your dog.
-Humans, dogs and cats all have different metabolism.
+Humans, dogs, and cats all have different metabolism.